 We also recommend that all faculty and staff traveling abroad have a comprehensive medical insurance policy.
 The type and amount of insurance are personal decisions, depending on the medical needs of the individual, the destination country, and the availability of personal insurance from outside resources.

 It is the responsibility of the individual traveler to make an informed decision regarding appropriate health care insurance coverage abroad, and to ascertain that their health insurance works abroad.
 Students should consult with parents or guardians.

 Some study abroad programs may require the purchase of a special insurance policy which covers students while in the host country.
 However, the program insurance may not cover students outside the host country, which is important if students travel while abroad.
 Contact the program directly for any questions.

 Haverford College Health Services does offer a comprehensive policy for Haverford students traveling abroad.
-Faculty and staff should contact the Human Resources Office for policy and coverage information.
+Faculty and staff should review the the Human Resources Office policy and coverage information provided on this page.

 If you decide to extend your stay and choose to do some personal traveling after the program/internship has ended, you are not covered by the College’s insurance, and the College is not liable for personal safety, health care, emergency evacuation or other services.

 Haverford has purchased international emergency medical insurance, including medical evacuation and repatriation insurance, for faculty, staff, and students traveling on approved international travel through Chubb Travel Assistance Program.
 This works in excess to any coverage provided to a regular plan, and should not be considered a replacement for purchasing regular travel health insurance.
 This policy provides medical assistance (including referral to a doctor or medical specialist, emergency medical evacuation), personal assistance (pre-trip medical referral information, emergency medication while abroad, lost document assistance) and travel assistance in emergencies.